 Add in the packages of taco seasoning and 3 cups of water.
 Bring this to a simmer over medium-high heat and cook, stirring from time to time, until thickened.

 Remove from heat and allow to cool slightly while you assemble the ingredients.

 I like to add some fresh salsa to mine and if we are going to be eating them fresh, I add lettuce.
 However, I make sure not to add lettuce to any we will be freezing.

-We are going to add lots of Borden® Cheese!
+We are going to add lots of Borden® cheese!

 In the very center of your burrito, place a good spoonful or two of refried beans.

-and a generous handful of Borden® Cheese.
+Add a generous handful of Borden® cheddar cheese.

 Now I fold up the bottom…